Will Graham's Tutorial Resources

 Important Notice (so important I forgot to say anything about it in the tutorial):

 As you may (or may not have yet) recieved an email, revision tutorials are being organised for Revision Week (8th January).
 I will include any details from these emails on this webpage as they are relayed to me.
 Currently it is planned that the tutorials will be run for groups larger than the standard size (potentially merging multiple groups) and may or may not run for longer than the standard 1 hour.
-Note that, it is unlikely that tutors will have anything prepared for these tutorials - the purpose of these extra tutorials will be for you to come along wth questions you've encountered during revision.

 - Week 11 notes (11th December) available here.